vadim-sartakov/backend-tools/README.md

 # Backend tools
 Set of useful middlewares, plugins and tools to build backend applications with Node.js.
-All implementations use Express and mongoose internally.

 ## Basic utils